samarth8392/MQU_PopGenomics/README.md

 	- Estimate the site frequency spectrum (sfs) and bootstrap it

 - theta.sh
-	- Estimate nucleotide diversity (theta) and calculate Tajima's D and various other neutrality test statistics
+	- Estimate nucleotide diversity (theta) and calculate Tajima's D and various other neutrality test statistics for whole genome

 - fst.sh
+	- Estimate global and sliding-window F*st* between populations from SFS

+- genic_theta.sh
+	- Estimate nucleotide diversity (theta) and calculate Tajima's D and various other neutrality test statistics for genic regions

+- genic_fst.sh
-	- Estimate global and sliding-window F*st* between populations using
+	- Estimate global and sliding-window F*st* between populations from SFS for genic regions